-Hazardous waste should be placed in a hazardous waste container in a secure area.
+You should place hazardous waste in a hazardous waste container in a secure area.
 It is helpful for hospitals and clinics to maintain a site map of containers throughout the facility.

 Containers should have a secure lid and be free of any cracks or leaks.
-Hazardous labels must be visible on the containers and include that date of when the first hazardous item was put into the container.
-When a hazardous waste container is full, it must go to the main accumulation room within 3 days.
+Hazardous labels must be visible on the containers and include the date when the first hazardous item was put into the container.
+When a container is full, it must go to the main accumulation room within 3 days.

 Disposing of Hazardous Waste

 Hazardous waste containers are color-coded to separate different types of waste.
-Hazardous medical waste can be placed in one of the following colored bins:
+You should place it in one of the following colored bins:

-Hazardous pharmaceutical waste should be collected in blue bins.
-RCRA has designated certain pharmacy products to be hazardous including nicotine, expired and unused pills, and a number of medications.
+Collect hazardous pharmaceutical waste in blue bins.
+RCRA has designated certain pharmacy products to be hazardous including nicotine, expired and unused pills, and several medications.

-Learn More about Safe Handling of Medical Waste with Medical Waste Pros
+Safely Dispose of Your Medical Waste with Medical Waste Pros

 Medical Waste Pros has helped healthcare organizations across the country learn how to safely handle and dispose of medical waste.
-We offer HIPAA and other compliance training programs and reliable medical waste disposal services.
+We offer secure and reliable medical waste disposal services.
 We look forward to helping you maintain legal requirements and mitigate risk in your medical facility today.
 Give us a call at (888) 755-6370 or fill out the form to receive free quotes on our services and training programs today.